thejasvibr/bat_beamshapes/docs/source/index.rst

 Acknowledgements
 ~~~~~~~~~~~~~~~~

 Many thanks to Tim Mellow for sharing Mathematica code to help with porting to Python.
+Also thanks to Holger R. Goerlitz for layout feedback (still in progress!) and
-Also thanks to Neetash MR for inspiring the package logo!
+ Neetash MR for inspiring the package logo!

 .. toctree::